 Cognitive restructuring to reframe beliefs

 Mindfulness and somatic practices.
 These are ways that help you stay present instead of being in your head.
-Think breathwork, body scans, guided touch exercises, etc
+Think breathwork, body scans, guided touch exercises, etc.

 Trauma informed approaches that mostly help survivors of sexual and gender violence